 The group holds operating leases on most of the vehicles of its fleet.
 These leases have an average life time between 3 and 5 years.
-As in 2016, the expenses relating to the rental part of these leases amounted to EUR 2.3 million in 2017.
+The expenses relating to the rental part of these leases amounted to EUR 2.7 million in 2018.